Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Operation Principle

 The carrier temperature profile across the graphene sheet is given by solving the heat transport equation \cite{acshotcarrier, High-Responsivity, asymmetric}:

 Where $\gamma$ is the carrier cooling rate, $C$ is the carrier heat capacity, $A_{G}$ the effective optical absorption of graphene (see Methods), and $I(x)$ is the intensity profile of the excitation waveguide mode (see section 4 of the supporting information).
 The product of the carrier temperature profile and the Seebeck coefficient is later integrated to find out the induced PTE voltage, according to Eq. \ref{eq:1}.
 Finally, the voltage responsivity of the photodetector is calculated by dividing the PTE voltage by the total input optical power in the waveguide.
-In this work, we plug in parameters taken from experimental reports of graphene on SiO$_{2}$ and hBN substrates, to the heat transport equation.
+In this work, we plug in parameters taken from experimental reports to the heat transport equation.
 First, the electrical conductivity ($\sigma$) of graphene is calculated as \cite{acshotcarrier, asymmetric, highresponse}:

-Where $\sigma_{0}$ is the minimum conductivity taken from \cite{asymmetric}, $h$ is Planck's constant, and $\Delta$ is the minimum conductivity plateau; $\Delta \approx 55\,$meV for graphene-on-SiO$_{2}$ \cite{asymmetric, plateau} and $\Delta \approx 25\,$meV for graphene-on-hBN \cite{acshotcarrier}.
+Where $\sigma_{0}$ is the minimum conductivity taken from \cite{asymmetric}, $h$ is Planck's constant, and $\Delta$ is the minimum conductivity plateau; $\Delta \approx 55\,$meV for graphene-on-SiO$_{2}$ \cite{asymmetric, plateau}.
 The thermal conductivity ($\kappa$) is related to the electrical conductivity ($\sigma$) through the Wiedemann-Franz Law:

 The carrier cooling rate ($\gamma$) can be expressed as \cite{cooling, asymmetric}: